-Rope hammocks (look like a fish net) are great for beaches and places where is hot, since their open weave pattern provides a natural ventilation for your body.
+Rope hammocks (look like a fish net) are great for beaches and places where it is hot since their open weave pattern provides natural ventilation for your body.

-The most popular are cotton rope hammocks that are comfortable and stretchable, and durable and waterproof polyester rope hammocks.
+The most popular are cotton rope hammocks as they are comfortable and stretchable, also durable and waterproof polyester rope hammocks.

-If you are tired of losing your wallet or cell phone through the mesh of the rope hammock, than sturdy weave of a quilted hammock is the solution for you.
+If you are tired of losing your wallet or cell phone through the mesh of the rope hammock, then the sturdy weave of a quilted hammock is the solution for you.

-Quilted hammocks have a layer of insulation between two layers, which is making the hammock stronger and ideal for cooler climate, but it takes longer to dry when wet.
+Quilted hammocks have a layer of insulation between two layers, making the hammock stronger and ideal for cooler climate, but it takes longer to dry when wet.

-Typical examples are Mexican, Mayan or Brazilian hammocks, and they are ideal for backpackers and campers due to their lightweight and easy setup.
+Typical examples are Mexican, Mayan, Nicaraguan, or Brazilian hammocks, and they are ideal for backpackers and campers due to their lightweight and easy setup.

-Jungle hammocks are heavy-duty hammocks with a camouflage, waterproof top sheet or rainfly and built-in bugs net, built to resist tough weather conditions, high temperatures, heavy rain and the wind.
-The Venezuelan hammocks are the good examples of the jungle hammocks.
+Jungle hammocks are heavy-duty hammocks with a camouflage, waterproof top sheet or rainfly, and built-in bugs net.
+They are built to resist tough weather conditions, high temperatures, heavy rain, and wind.

-Other types include the backpacking hammocks that are made of a thin and lightweight material making them great for longer trips.
+Other types include the backpacking hammocks made of thin and lightweight material, making them great for longer trips.
 They include mosquito netting and pockets for nighttime storage.

 Poolside hammocks are made for those looking to relax by the pool or ocean.
-They are made durable and fade resistant that dry fast and can be cleaned very easily.
+They are made from vinyl and acrylic, which are durable and fade resistant, so they dry fast and can be easily cleaned.

 In trying to find the best portable hammocks, we have selected the following popular names in the hammock world:

-At the end of the day, after all the aspects to mull over, choose a portable hammock that is durable, comfortable and soft to your body.
-Foldable and lightweight is must for short trips as well long journeys.
+At the end of the day, after all the aspects to mull over, choose a portable hammock that is durable, comfortable, and soft to your body.
+Foldable and lightweight is a must for short trips as well as long journeys.
 More expensive are those with hammock stands.